Naomi-A-cloud/azure-devops-slack-automation/README.md

 # azure-devops-slack-automation
-Automating GitHub, Azure DevOps Pipelines, and Slack notifications using YAML, CI/CD, and Service Hooks.
+Automating code push notifications from GitHub to Slack using Azure DevOps Pipelines, YAML, Service Hooks, and secure webhook integration.